nickdurante/nickdurante.github.io/_posts/2020-11-24-Set up a RPi seedbox.md

 Moreover you won't be able to stream content on your local network.

-*If you are not using NordVPN you can configure your iptables to accept connections on your SSH port using the default interface and not tun0.*
+If you are not using NordVPN you can configure your iptables not to use the VPN on the local network, [see here](https://openvpn.net/community-resources/how-to/#redirect).

 edit ```.config/transmission-daemon/settings.json``` to your liking, it is important to enable RCP and add your IP to the RCP whitelist.